hieunguyenzzz/anandjoel.wedding/content/pages/all.md

       - variant: B1
         name: content
         en: >
-          An & Joel do not have a typical love story, but everything that happens has its own reason to create an inspired love
+          They have been together for 8 years, since the day An and Joel met in the US, which means a lot to them, a place where you can be true to yourself, pursue your dreams and where dreams do become true.
         images:
           - /AJ.jpeg
-      - variant: B2
+      - variant: B7
         name: hình 2
         en: ''
         images:
-          - /IMG_0974.jpg
+          - /IMG_2581.jpeg
       - variant: B3
         name: Câu 2
         en: >
-          They have been together for 8 years, since the day An and Joel met in the US, which means a lot to them, a place where you can be true to yourself and pursue your dreams and where dreams do become true
+          During the cloud hunting 1 year ago, An successfully proposed to Joel in Da Lat, Vietnam, which is also An's hometown.
       - variant: B4
         name: joel ring
         en: ''
         images:
-          - /IMG_0254.JPEG
+          - /IMG_0938.jpeg
-          - /IMG_3224.jpeg
+          - /IMG_0989.jpeg
       - variant: B2
         name: all ngang
         en: ''
         images:
+          - /IMG_4041.jpeg
-          - /IMG_0289.JPEG
+          - /23cfe32a356a7841e1099b5c07f638e9.JPG
       - name: Câu 3
         en: >
-          During the cloud hunting 1 year ago, An successfully proposed to Joel in Da Lat, Vietnam, which is also An's hometown
+          Cheers to An & Joel's wedding and enjoy the fruits from the Forbidden Garden!
       - variant: B6
         name: on one knee
         en: ''
         images:
+          - /AJ.jpeg
           - /IMG_0938.jpeg
           - /IMG_0989.jpeg
-      - variant: B2
+      - variant: B6
-        name: all dalat
         en: ''
         images:
-          - /23cfe32a356a7841e1099b5c07f638e9.JPG
+          - /AJ.jpeg
-      - name: Câu 4
+          - /AJ.jpeg
-        en: >
-          Cheers to An & Joel's wedding and enjoy the fruits from the Forbidden Garden!
-      - variant: B2
+          - /AJ.jpeg
-        name: cheers
-        en: ''
-        images:
+      - images:
-          - /IMG_9281.JPEG
+          - /IMG_0289.JPEG
     _template: content
 ---